Maria: or, The Wrongs of Woman: Style

 Wollstonecraft believed that novels should be "probable" and depict "moderation, reason, and contentment".
 Thus it is surprising that The Wrongs of Woman draws inspiration from works such as Ann Radcliffe's A Sicilian Romance (1790) and relies on gothic conventions such as the literal and figurative "mansion of despair" to which Maria is consigned.
 But it does so to demonstrate that gothic horrors are a reality for the average Englishwoman.
-Using elements of the gothic, Wollstonecraft can, for example, portray Maria's husband as tyrannical and married life as wretched.
+Using elements of the gothic, Wollstonecraft portrays Maria's husband as tyrannical and married life as wretched.
 As Wollstonecraft herself writes in the "Preface" to The Wrongs of Woman:

 In many instances I could have made the incidents more dramatic, would I have sacrificed my main object, the desire of exhibiting the misery and oppression, peculiar to women, that arise out of the partial laws and customs of society.

 One model for Wollstonecraft's novel was Godwin's Caleb Williams (1794), which demonstrated how an adventurous and gothic novel could offer a social critique.